 Of course, I'm never one to ruin a good surprise.
 So I won't actually be sharing the endings.
 No spoiler alerts here!
 But I will share a glimpse leading up to the ending and follow up with my reaction as a reader.

-How do end a book by creating a beginning?
+How do you end a book by creating a beginning?
 How can you ingnite, within the reader, a curiosity to explore more?
 A sense of wonder?

 If you haven't experienced BLUE, from Laura Vaccaro Seeger, you need to!

 I use the word experience purposefully because this book is a true work of art.
 As with all her books, the illustrations are stunning.
-You want to touch each page, each cut out, and you pour over each artistic detail time and time again.
+You want to touch each page, each cut out, and you pore over each artistic detail time and time again.
 I rarely read one of her books with my mouth shut because I am full of wonder the entire time.
 How did she do this?
 How will she create a spread as magical as the last one?
 What will be on the next page?
 This book is a companion to the award winning GREEN, and it is wonderful!

 Especially the ending.